celineyuwono/notes/Kubernetes/Flux.md

 - Uses 2 things: **(1) YAML Configuration** (from Git Repo) and **(2) Container Images** (from Container Registry).
 - Needs a **git ssh key** to access your Git Repo (for write access), saved in K8s secret.
 - Can be installed using Helm.
 - Supports Kustomize.
-If Helm doesn't support some build, you can patch with Kustomize.
+If Helm doesn't support a certain customization, you can patch with Kustomize after running Helm template.
 ![Simple Flux Flow](https://i.ibb.co/pZdWPkc/Screen-Shot-2020-08-25-at-9-40-55.png)

 ### GitOps Requirements